 Go to your template: Settings > Templates > [Your Template] > Parts

-Add a new part with type Cover Page
+Add a new Part with type Cover Page

-Position it first in your part order using drag and drop
+Position it first in your Part order using drag and drop

 Click Configure Part (the gear icon) to open the editor